Protestantism in the United Kingdom: Northern Ireland

+When the island was partitioned in 1921, the north still had a Protestant/British majority and remained part of the United Kingdom.

+Northern Ireland has the highest concentration of Catholics of any part of the UK.
+By the start of the 20th century, Northern Ireland citizens see themselves as approximately half Catholic and half Protestant, although a growing number of people identify as ‘other’, mainly having no religious beliefs or having arrived from a non-Christian country.

 Scotland

 Scotland experienced a much deeper movement of Protestant reformation than any other nation in the UK.
 John Knox is credited with introducing the Reformation to Scotland.
 Knox sparked the Scottish Reformation in 1560 when he began preaching about Protestantism to large groups of people throughout the country.
 Later on, Scotland became involved in the English Civil War when Charles I threatened the country's Presbyterian Church.
+While the king wished to be in charge of all churches and the books and words used within them, other Protestants wanted the freedom to develop their own way of worshipping God, in the way that they believed God wished this to be done.

 Wales

-Wales became a part of England when the Tudor dynasty passed the Laws in Wales Acts 1536 and 1542.
+Wales became a part of England when the Tudor dynasty, under Henry VIII, passed the Laws in Wales Acts 1536 and 1542.
 The religious and political histories of Wales and England were closely tied during the reign of the Tudor monarchs, and the impact of the Reformation in both nations was similar.
+Specifically, as the Welsh church was a part of the English church, it was separated from Rome in the 1530s when Henry VIII became the ultimate authority in ecclesiastical matters and the Pope's authority was reduced and then eliminated.

 In 1588, William Morgan published the Welsh Bible.
 Welsh is the only non-state language in which the entire Bible was published during the Protestant Reformation.

+The Methodist movement that began in the 18th century lead to the pronounced decline of Anglicanism in Wales.
+During the 19th century, Nonconformist churches (notably the Calvinistic Methodists, Independents and Baptists) grew rapidly in Wales and eventually the majority of Welsh Christians were Nonconformists although the Church of England remained the largest single denomination.
+This majority resented paying taxes to the Church of England and pressure grew for its disestablishment.

+Disestablishment took place in 1920 under the Welsh Church Act 1914 and most of the Church of England parishes in Wales became the Church in Wales, a new member of the Anglican Communion.
+The Church in Wales is not an established church.

 For the most part, faithful Catholics made it more difficult for radical Protestantism to advance in the country.
 However, Protestants and non-conformists still compose the largest religious group in Wales.